 Dining at the France Pavilion

 One of the things the France Pavilion has going for it is the variety of places to dine.
-From table service to ice cream, drink carts, and even a signature dining location, the pavilion has you covered.
+The pavilion has you covered from table service to ice cream, drink carts, and even a signature dining location.

 You can preview the menu for Chefs de France here on Disney’s site.